Pras7616533/ITR_Project/README.md

 # 🌀 Mystic Maze: The Quest for the Crystal

 Welcome to *Mystic Maze*, a fantasy-themed 2D adventure game built with **Python & Pygame**.
 Explore challenging mazes, avoid traps, collect keys, and claim the legendary crystal!
-Featuring user authentication, themes, leaderboard, and more.
+The game features user authentication, theming, a leaderboard, and more.

 ---